The early years

 MAGIX & International Expansion

-In 2007 the company was purchased by the German multi-media company MAGIX AG.
+In 2007 the company was purchased by the German multi-media company MAGIX.
 Xara continues as a separate company, but is now part of the MAGIX group and has seen rapid international expansion

 as a result.
 We have the same world class team of developers working on the design products that are our strength, but benefit from the considerable marketing and development resources of MAGIX.